gandharvnagrani/Gale-Shapley-Algorithm/README.md

 # Gale-Shapley-Algorithm
-As a part of my object oriented programming course, I created a program that matches suitors (students) to receivers (schools) using a Gale-Shapley algorithm
+As a part of my object oriented programming course, I created a program that matches suitors (students) to receivers (schools) using a Gale-Shapley algorithm.

 The Gale Shapley algorithm solves the famous Stable Marriage Problem (SMP).
 SMP is described as follows.
 Say you have a group of n men and n women, and they need to be matched together in marriage.
 The men have ranked all the women in order of preference (1 is most preferred, n is